 Closure as a Choice

-There’s a philosophy embedded in O/O’s music called the “49/50 doctrine.”
-It’s not formalized, but you can hear it in the recordings: perfect imperfection.
+O/O’s music embeds a philosophy called the “49/50 doctrine.”
+Perfect imperfection.
 A mistake left in.
 A rough edge that catches light.
-An incompleteness that feels more alive than a pristine finish.

-The doctrine says: you can’t hear the difference between 49% perfect and 50% perfect, so why exhaust yourself reaching for unattainable perfection1?
-More importantly, the 1% you don’t perfect is where the life gets in.
+You can’t hear the difference between 49% and 50% perfect, so why exhaust yourself reaching1?
+The 1% you don’t perfect is where the life gets in.

 But Lawson’s insight is that closure isn’t given.
 It’s chosen.
 And once you know you’re choosing it—once you see the cut you’re making—you can hold it lightly.